Rooney Mara's Feet and Legs: Height, Net Worth, and More

 Rooney Mara shows off her feet and toes in black heels at the 2016 Film Independent Spirit AwardsRooney Mara shows off her feet and toes in black heels at the 2016 Film Independent Spirit Awards on February 27, 2016, in Santa Monica, California (Credit: Tinseltown / Shutterstock)

-The American TV and film actress, who had her breakthrough as Lisbeth Salander in David Fincher’s The Girl with the Dragon Tattoo, has a net worth of $20 million dollars.
+The American TV and film actress, who had her breakthrough as Lisbeth Salander in David Fincher’s The Girl with the Dragon Tattoo, has a net worth of $20 million dollars as of 2024.

 Rooney Mara with her older sister, Kate Mara, at the 22nd Annual Screen Actors Guild AwardsRooney Mara with her older sister, Kate Mara, at the 22nd Annual Screen Actors Guild Awards at The Shrine Auditorium on January 30, 2016, in Los Angeles, California (Credit: Featureflash Photo Agency / Shutterstock)